wp-plugins/photo-gallery/readme.txt

 *   WordPress Search Integration by gallery and album title
 *   Possibility to display the number of the images in the lighbox (optional feature)
 *   Resizing possibility after adding the images
+*   Possibility to display Search Box on the gallery page for the search based on titles

 Upgrade to [WordPress Photo Gallery Pro](http://web-dorado.com/products/wordpress-photo-gallery-plugin.html) to add features: